junxit/us-congress-bills-114/metadata.md

 - 2015-04-15 — Introduced in House
 - 2015-04-15 — Introduced in House
 - 2015-04-15 — Referred to the House Committee on Natural Resources.
+- 2015-04-30 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2015-10-07 — Committee Consideration and Mark-up Session Held.
+- 2015-10-08 — Committee Consideration and Mark-up Session Held.
+- 2015-10-08 — Ordered to be Reported by Unanimous Consent.
+- 2015-10-08 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2016-03-10 — Placed on the Union Calendar, Calendar No. 341.
+- 2016-03-10 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-446.
+- 2016-03-10 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-446.